Kava

 Kava has a complex regulatory history [36943].
 It is not grown or produced in Australia, but can be imported as a food under a permit system.

 When travelling to Australia, people over the age of 18 years are allowed to bring up to 4kg of kava in their accompanied luggage [34711].
-However, restrictions in the Northern Territory mean that kava cannot be brought into these jurisdictions.
+Restrictions in the Northern Territory mean that kava cannot be brought into this jurisdiction.

 References